Glen Brook Dam Trail - John Forrest National Park

 The trail is narrow and not suited to prams or bikes but is an ideal adventure for the kids, especially if you let them explore the rocks and logs on the lower section below the dam.
 There is a small nature playground in the main picnic area and you can also walk Jane Brook Promenade or the Railway Reserve Heritage Trail to Swan View Tunnel.
-The Railway Reserve Heritage Trail is great for prams or bikes and will take you to National Falls in one direction or Hovea Falls in the other direction.
+The Railway Reserve Heritage Trail is great for prams or bikes and will take you to National Park Falls in one direction or Hovea Falls in the other direction.
 The falls can also be accessed as a side trip on the Wildflower Walk Trail.

 If you have older kids and you enjoy this trail try new 7km Little Eagle Trail.
-The 11km Christmas Tree Creek Trail which is amazing in spring when the wildflowers are in bloom.
+The 11km Christmas Tree Creek Trail has been closed.

 In the spirit of reconciliation Out and About- Family Nature Connection acknowledges the traditional owners of the Wadjak boodjar (Perth land) and their connections to land, sea and community.
 We pay our respect to their elders past and present and emerging and extend that respect to all Aboriginal and Torres Strait Islander peoples today.

 As always when hiking in the bush please help to reduce the spread of Phytophthora Dieback by sticking to the tracks and paths, staying out of quarantined areas and, if possible, clean your shoes before and after hiking.
 A spray of 70% methylated spirit and 30% water can be effective.